mulllhausen/software-notes/debian7os-setup.md

 log out and log back in to be able to make changes

-set up an ssl certificate for your website. this allows you to send and receive encrypted data over http. first generate a private rsa (key) file
+###### set up an ssl certificate for your website

+this allows you to send and receive encrypted data over http. first generate a private rsa (key) file

     cd /etc/ssl/private
     openssl genrsa -out myhostname.com.key -des3 2048